mattc0llier/office-dasboard-task/README.md

 ```
 PUSHER_SECRET=
 ```
-Run `npm start` to launch the app and navigate to localhost:8080
+Run `npm start` and `npm run dev` to launch the app and navigate to localhost:8080

 API Keys needed: